mattia-liuzzo/RStudio-VScode-theme/README.md

 RStudio theme inspired by VS code colors.

 # Add theme to RStudio
-Download *.rstheme file and add it within RStudio.
+Download rs-vscode.rstheme file and add it within RStudio.